Tom-Watts/Bubbles-Language/README.md

 Bubbles is a work in progress, experimental, fun Super-Set Language for Python!

-The primary aim is to provide beautiful syntax and provide functional Haskell-like control!
+The primary aim is to provide beautiful syntax and provide functional Haskell-like control within Python!

 #### Syntax examples:
 ```